wiz64/cachyos-stacyGPT/README.md

 # Stacy CachyOS AI

-A  *powerful* and flexible AI Chatbot powered by GPT-3 and FAISS
+A  *powerful* and flexible AI Chatbot powered by GPT-3, LangChain and FAISS

 # Environment Setup
 Run the setup command to download wiki files (markdown supported):